svavaroe/opencore-asrock-z390-phantom-gaming-itxac/README.md

 ## What does not work ?
 - Have not tried out the USB-C and TB3 as I don't have any of those equipment.
-- I'm having trouble getting the computer to enter SLEEP (manually) which was no problem when I used Clover as bootloader.
-- Opencore takes much longer time to enter SLEEP mode then Clover.
-Tho, the display goes black and the spinning HD turns off.
-But not the computer itself. "pmset -g log assertions" only tells me IODisplayWrangler is the fault.

 ## OpenCore drivers
 - HfsPlus.efi